gardener/documentation/website/documentation/faq/add-feature-gates.md

 The available sections are `kubelet`, `kubernetes`, `kubeAPIServer`, `kubeControllerManager`, `kubeScheduler`, and `kubeProxy`.

-Foir more detals, see [the example shoot.yaml file](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml).
+For more detals, see [the example shoot.yaml file](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml).

 ## What is the expected downtime when updating the `shoot.yaml`?